 FoodRescue.ca is the creation of Second Harvest, Canada's largest food rescue organization.

-Rescuing surplus food for over 32 years, we've seen the need in our communities and matched it with generous donors, who understand the importance of recovering healthy, nutritious food and diverting it to those in need.
+Rescuing surplus food for 34 years, we've matched food donations from generous businesses, who understand the importance of recovering healthy, nutritious food and diverting it to those in need.

 That's what FoodRescue.ca is all about.

 We're able to expand the reach of this program thanks to

 acknowledgement of the Ministry of Health and Long-term Care as a partner with the MOECC,

 Loblaw Companies, and individual supporters, like you.

 This project has also received funding support from the Government of Ontario.